-Disaster Relief Loans During the Coronavirus Pandemic – Does Your Small Nonprofit Qualify?
+Disaster Relief Loans for Nonprofits During the Pandemic

 There were a number of changes made to the small business disaster relief funds available with the CARES Act, which just passed on March 27, 2020.
 With those new changes, it can be hard to find good information about your options with a simple Google search.
 I spent most of Friday night investigating the loan situation after the bill was signed into law earlier in the afternoon.
 Here’s what I’ve learned so far…

-There are two main streams of funding for these kinds of loans, the Economic Injury Disaster Loan Assistance Program (EIDL) and the Paycheck Protection Program (PPP).
-Here's everything I know so far about your options for a disaster relief loan:
+There are two main streams of funding for these kinds of loans for nonprofits, the Economic Injury Disaster Loan Assistance Program (EIDL), and the Paycheck Protection Program (PPP).
+Here’s everything I know so far about your options for a disaster relief loan:

 The EIDL has been in existence for a long time with SBA.gov (in other words – this is NOT the brand-new program everyone has been buzzing about in the CARES Act.
 That’s the PPP loan, see below for that.)
 When you go to SBA.gov, you’ll be learning about this EIDL program.